-I’ve always admired dressers converted into vanities for years after I started seeing them in DIY magazines.
-In our city bungalow there just wasn’t enough room in either bathrooms for a dresser-vanity, so when it came time to remodel the bathrooms in our current house I was happy to see there would be enough room in the master bath, but just barely.
+I’ve loved dressers converted into vanities for years after I started seeing them in DIY magazines.
+In our city bungalow there wasn’t enough room in either bathrooms for a dresser-vanity, so when it came time to remodel the bathrooms in our ranch-turned-cottage I was happy to see there would be enough room in the master bath – but just barely.

-Although I do confess I did look longingly at some of the wonderful vanities that are available now.
-Especially the ones that look like…what do you know, dressers.
-Seems like others have admired the look, too.
-Except that the price tags on these started around $300 and climbed up from there.
+Then I started looking around and realized there were some actual vanities you could buy now that look like…what do you know, dressers.
+Seems like others admired the look, too!
+Except that the price tags on these start around $300 and climb up from there.

 Um, back to the original idea.

-This is the dresser we decided to make into a vanity: a $79 find from the Salvation Army that I had originally bought to be my nightstand.
-I thought I needed the storage, but really didn’t, so it sat empty.
-I sure hope you can score something cheaper, but I was looking for specific measurements, and you know how that goes.
-Plus, have I mentioned how expensive the thrift stores are here?
-OK, I’ll be quiet about it…
+This is the dresser we decided to make into a vanity: a $79 find from the Salvation Army that I had originally bought to be my nightstand (I thought I needed the storage, but really didn’t, so it sat empty).
+I hope you can score something cheaper, but I was looking for specific measurements, and you know how that goes.

 It wasn’t a fine antique, though, and needed to be painted and the top refinished.
 The slats separating the drawers had been replaced with a lighter color wood and both of the side panels had big cracks in them that needed to be filled.
 The top also had a major scratch (top left in the bottom picture) that went all the way to the wood.
-So it was a perfect candidate, in addition to being the exact size we needed to fit between the tub and wall.
+So it was a perfect candidate, in addition to being the exact size we needed to fit between the clawfoot tub and wall.